Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 # Content and Instructional Design

+- talk about lectures at the start of the session + share the slides
+- say that it is aimed at the students doing courses in materials, analytical and medbio. hence some modifications of the corse

 ## Learning objectives
-The overarching aim of the course is to understand the practical aspects of molecular simulations.
+The overarching aim of the course is to learn and understand the practical aspects of molecular simulations.
 Within this, the aims are:

 - Use basic command-line interfaces.
 - Use and understand the basics of high-performance computing resources.
 - Prepare systems for molecular dynamics simulations and troubleshoot the set-up, simulations and analysis steps.
 - Understand the limitations of the computational chemistry techniques used.
+- Apply the skills independently onto a complex, real research systems.

 ## Session 1